-If you own a mobile phone you must be familiar with that little airplane icon that put your device on Airplane Mode.
+If you own a mobile phone, you must be familiar with that little airplane icon that puts your device on Airplane Mode.
 But what is Airplane Mode, exactly?
 What does it do?

 What Is Airplane Mode?

-The Airplane Mode is a feature on your mobile device, that, when activated, turns off all the wireless functions of such a device.
-It is designed to make devices safe for use on planes.
+Airplane Mode is a feature on your mobile device that, when activated, turns off all its wireless functions.
+This makes mobile devices safe to use on planes.

 Hence, the name Airplane mode.
 If these radio functions are on, they will emit electromagnetic inference that could prevent the proper functioning of the flight.